Town Projects

 • Awarded $350,000 construction grant from the same program

-• When project is in construction phase, road will remain open with one lane of traffic being closed at a time.
+• When project is in the construction phase, the road will remain open with one lane of traffic being closed at a time.

 Regional Water Plan